enyone/blog/_drafts/2017-01-07-Randomness-in-Linux.md

 Majority of web pages and blog posts I've read suggests to use `/dev/urandom`.
 I would say this is stuppid advice.

 When the best available quality is needed `/dev/random` should be used always even with the cost of blocking.
-One example is when generating keys **to be used in cryptograpic** algorithms.
+One example is when generating keys **to be used in cryptographic algorithms**.